Countdown (John Coltrane song): Composition

 The song is a 16-bar form.
-Each four bars incorporates the same tonal centers of "Tune Up", which are D major, C major, and B♭ major.
+Each four bars incorporate the same tonal centers of "Tune Up", which are D major, C major, and B♭ major.

 Each tonal center begins with the ii chord but then cycles through two different keys before arriving at the I chord.
 The ii chord is followed by a dominant 7 chord that is a half step above—using the first four bars as an example, this would be Em7 and F7.
 This dominant 7 chord resolves in a V-I manner—F7 to B♭Δ7.
 The next key center is cycled to by playing the dominant 7th chord a minor third up from the last key center—D♭7 to G♭Δ7 to A7 to DΔ7.
 The next four bars, and new key, starts by making the I chord the ii of the next key.